tgogos/bookmarks/README.md

 # bookmarks

 Links from articles, videos that I find interesting.
+Some of them are also added here: [tefter.io/tgogos](https://tefter.io/tgogos)

 # 2020